raymondEhlers/OVERWATCH/README.md

 This data is available through the end of Run 2 in December 2018, with the exception of the period between approximately mid-August to mid-October 2018, where some data was lost due to infrastructure issues.

+For further detailed information no usage of this data, please see the [additional resources ](#additional-resources).

 ## Accessing the data

 This data can be accessed in a few different ways: